tonethar/IGME-330-Fall-2023/syllabus.md

 ## VI.
 Grading

 ### VI-A. Exams (40%)
-- 3 written exams covering concepts, as well as "write some code" questions
+- 3 written exams covering concepts, as well as "write some code" questions.
+There will be several sample/practice quizzes given to help you study for these

 ### VI-B. Homework Assignments (30%)
 - Substantial assignments that you will given a week to complete, 5 or 6 of these will be assigned during the semester